LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/mstest.rst

 Here, we give the test a descriptive name, ``TestInitialGasTank()``, initialize a new ``Car`` object, and test that the constructor correctly sets the ``gasTankLevel`` field.

+We've done our best to address :ref:`testing-best-practices`:

+#.
+The AAAs

+   #.
+We arrange the one variable our test requires: ``test_car``.
+   #.
+We act on the ``Car`` constructor method as well: ``new Car("Toyota", "Prius", 10, 50);``.
+   #.
+We assert that the expected value of ``10`` will equal the actual value returned from getting the
+      tank level (``test_car.GasTankLevel``).

+#.
+Deterministic

+   As it is written, we expect that our test will always pass.

+#.
+Relevant

+   This is our first real test, so we don't yet have much to group it with.
+That said, the test assesses a method in ``Car`` and is situated in a class called ``CarTests``, so it meets the minimum requirements or relevancy.
+   The next section gives us another attribute to use to help group testing variables.

+#.
+Meaningful

+   Our test evaluates a simple field assignment but it is not trivial.
+The line in the constructor being tested is not very complex, but this makes for a good unit test.
+We want to make sure the basic functionality of our class works as we expect.

 Run ``CarTest`` to see that both tests pass.